More about me

 Database technology has been my passion since taking my first database course in college.
 That was when I knew what I wanted to be when I grew up – a DBA.
 After two years of database programming, I got my wish to be a departmental DBA for SQL/DS (IBM’s VM RDBMS later rebranded DB2).
 I really enjoyed getting into the internals and understanding how it interfaced with the OS and hardware to make it perform better.
 This interest then led to a position in the Systems Data Management group where I was responsible for SQL/DS installations, upgrades, training, documentation, and 3rd level troubleshooting for the departmental DBAs.
 I was also the liaison to the vendor for support issues.
 While in the Systems Data Management group, I became involved in GUIDE – the IBM Users Group.
 I held several volunteer leadership positions in the SQL/DS Group and had my first experience with “community”.
 I also worked some with DB2 on MVS.
 Then I got the most wonderful opportunity… to figure out how to provide this new client/server technology using Microsoft Windows and SQL Server – in an enterprise environment longing for freedom from mainframes.
 That has been my focus since 1994 starting with SQL Server 4.21 for Windows (although I still have a shrink-wrapped box of SQL Server 4.2 for OS/2!).
 People ask me if I get bored doing the same thing for all of these years and I always answer “no”!
 The technology (and management organization!) keeps changing with every release and there is always something new to learn.
 Ok – so maybe there was a slight stretch of boredom around 2004 while waiting for SQL Server 2005 to be released, but that worked out well for me personally as I got married that year!

 The thing I missed the most when I first started working with SQL Server was the “community” which I was part of in the GUIDE SQL/DS world.
 Thus, I was very excited when I learned about the formation of PASS.
 I attended the first conference in 1999 and immediately volunteered.
 I have served on several committees over the years and have also been a speaker for several years.
-In 2001, I helped to restart the Houston Area SQL Server User Group and have been the Chapter Leader since that time.
+In 2001, I helped to restart the Houston Area SQL Server User Group and was the Chapter Leader until July 2015.
 I have found the SQL Server community to contain some of the most brilliant and giving people that I’ve ever known.
 This blog represents my effort to contribute to that community.